bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MySQL
 #####

-It is strongly advised to use MariaDB which is fully compatible with Bugzilla.
-If MySQL must be used, be aware that the minimum required version is MySQL 5.6.12.
+The minimum required version is MySQL 5.6.12.

-All commands in this document work regardless of whether MySQL or MariaDB are used.

 It's possible to test which version of MySQL you have installed with: